MARCH 2026 · 10 MIN READ

 How we can help

-For full details on our testing methodology and deliverables, see our penetration testing service page.
+For full details on our methodology and deliverables, see our penetration testing service page.
 For broader compliance-oriented assessments, see our security assessments service page.
 Contact us to scope your PCI DSS penetration test.

 Ready to secure your organisation?

-We are an OSCP-certified penetration testing firm based in Kigali.
-We work with banks, fintechs, and enterprises across Rwanda and East Africa.
-Get a scoped quote within 24 hours.
+We are a Kigali-based penetration testing firm, and our testing is led by an OSCP-credentialled practitioner.
+We work with banks, fintechs, and regulated institutions across Africa.
+Get a scoped quote within 48 hours.

 Chat on WhatsApp Chat with us